Li Felländer-Tsai was appointed professor and senior consultant in orthopaedics at Karolinska Institutet and Karolinska

 Li Felländer-Tsai is director of the Center for Advanced Medical Simulation and Training (CAMST).
 She is active in orthopaedic research, education and training as well as advanced surgical technology.
-She is co-opted member of the board of the European Federation of National Associations of Orthopaedics and Traumatology (efort.org) where she is chair of the travelling and visiting fellowships.
+She is co-editor of Acta Orthopaedica and co-opted member of the board of the European Federation of National Associations of Orthopaedics and Traumatology (efort.org) where she is chair of the travelling and visiting fellowships.
 Li Felländer-Tsai is past president of the Swedish Orthopaedic Association (2012-2016) and past president of the Nordic Orthopaedic Federation (2016-2018).
 She is past registrar and chairman of the Swedish ACL Register (National quality registry for cruciate ligament injuries).
 She chaired the process of Accreditation of the Center for Advanced Medical Simulation and Training as an American College of Surgeons Level I (Comprehensive) Educational Institute.
 In 2001 she was awarded Karolinska Institutets annual Pedagogical Prize.
 In 2017 she was appointed honorary member of the Swedish Orthopaedic Association.
 Li Felländer-Tsai has served as expert reviewer for e.g. the Norwegian Research Council, Copenhagen University, Copenhagen Health Science Partners and Tartu University.

 MD Karolinska Institutet 1991